 Watch the VCH Hellomynameis video about the importance of human connection.

-The #hellomynameis campaign is about putting compassionate practice at the heart of health-care by taking the time to connect with patients, clients and residents with three easy steps:
+The #hellomynameis campaign is about putting compassionate practice at the heart of health care by taking the time to connect with our patients, clients and residents with three easy steps:

 - Letting the patient know our role and what we are about to do.

 - Before leaving, asking the patient “Is there anything else I can do for you?”